IrohXu/TRN-pytorch-Temporal-Relational-Reasoning-in-Videos/README.md

 ### Data preparation

+For this implementation, we only test one dataset from Temporal Relational Reasoning in Videos: Jester.
+The link of the dataset is here:  [PDF](https://arxiv.org/pdf/1711.08496.pdf)

 ### Reference:
 B. Zhou, A. Andonian, and A. Torralba.
 Temporal Relational Reasoning in Videos.
 European Conference on Computer Vision (ECCV), 2018.
 [PDF](https://arxiv.org/pdf/1711.08496.pdf)